Asante Africa Foundation

-The 100% local staff partners closely with educators, influencers, and national and county governments to work within the existing educational system.
-Additionally, the model focuses on including mothers, male counterparts (siblings, male peers and fathers), and community members to help understand the root causes of barriers to education for young women and marginalized youth.
-These efforts result in sustainable and scalable programs with measurable results.

 History

 Asante Africa Foundation was established in 2006 by Erna Grasz, a corporate executive, Emmy Moshi, a Tanzanian entrepreneur, and school principal and a member of the Kenyan Maasai tribe.
-The foundation began as a small two-village project, and has since expanded across Kenya and Tanzania, equipping the most rural and vulnerable youth with quality education coupled with mentoring, tools, and the hands-on skills they need to tackle life's challenges.
+The foundation began as a small two-village project, and has since expanded across Kenya, Uganda and Tanzania.

 Programs

 Asante Africa Foundation works to increase access to education and improve educational quality for East African youth and children.
-The organization focuses on 4 programs which are:
+The organization focuses on 4 programs.